AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

    { /glob "*" /type "allow" }

    ```

-   Make sure that assets meant to be kept private rather than cached are not part of the LocationMatch directive filters.

    >[!NOTE]
    >The other methods, including the [dispatcher-ttl AEM ACS Commons project](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-ttl/), will not successfully override values.